timfayz/elementcss/docs/0_preface.md

 ELEMENT is based on [SASS](http://sass-lang.com/guide) preprocessor.
 If you use plain CSS to make your styles, you will love preprocessors, particularly SASS.

-##Ideology
-The reason to create this project is make something modular, abstract, flexible, logical, community aimed and unique that will differentiate it from other frameworks are existing.
-Something that doesn't have predefined forms, buttons, block-quotes, lists etc.

 ELEMENT allows people to choose what they want and generate what they want.
 Currently framework allow you to outline your desirable GUI and prototype them via classes.
 A little bit later we present the ways of doing that.

+##Ideology
+The reason to create this project is make something modular, abstract, flexible, logical, community aimed and unique that will differentiate it from other frameworks are existing.
+Something that doesn't have predefined forms, buttons, block-quotes, lists etc. As a result ELEMENT can be used to create your own themes and absolutely unique styles with a very flexible control mechanism.

 ##Features